fr0stbytess/rcrpfisher/README.md

 # rcrpfisher
-A simple Red County Roleplay auto fishing script wrote in Python
+A simple Red County Roleplay auto fishing script wrote in Python.
+By default, after 5 tries it automatically stores all the fishes in your crate, then resets the tries variable to 5.

 # Requirements
 Python3